Why is my iPad not turning on?

 Firstly, make sure that your iPad is free from any hardware issues.
 One of the possible reasons, why your iPad will not turn on, may be due to the battery getting drained.

 When you see your iPad not charging or turning on the charging port of the device seems to malfunction.
 If there is a problem with the charging port that is not allowing your iPad to charge adequately, clean the charging port and ensure that there is no physical damage inside.
-If you are not using an authentic cable, then there is also a chance that your iPad won’t power on as its battery won’t get sufficient power to turn it on.
-So make sure that your iPad battery is functioning without any defects.

 How can I back up my iPad before troubleshooting power issues?